-see above (section 4.1.1)
+See Section 4.1.1.

 Actions

 All actions are guarded actions executed following a data/event flow model.
 When the guard is omitted, the implicit guard is the "clock" of the automaton.
 Each action can be made of sequential code as actions in the transitions of the behavior annex AS5506/2